Chymyst/chymyst-core/docs/chymyst07.md

 We now need to define some reaction that consumes these molecules.
 It is clear that what we need is a reaction that exchanges the values these two molecules carry.
 The easiest solution is to just let these two molecules react with each other.
-The reaction will then reply to both of them, passing the values as required.
+The reaction will then reply to both of them, exchanging the reply values.

 ```scala
 go { case barrier1(x1, reply1) + barrier2(x2, reply2) => reply1(x2); reply2(x1) }